Organisational digital capability

 - Our organisational digital maturity model: this model is based on and reflects our digitally capabilities framework for organisations and the six elements of organisational digital capability identified within it.
 It serves a complementary purpose by looking beyond the capabilities of individuals and acknowledging that digital capabilities impact on, and are relevant to, all areas of university and college business (academic and non-academic)

 The summary below gives more information on our organisational digital capabilities framework and explains some of the key concepts.
-Please note that this is an abbreviated version of our in depth guide to developing organisational approaches to digital capability.

 Organisational digital culture